newodahs/aws-mfa-update/README.md

 3. Execute the STS command via the AWS-CLI
 4. Populate the temporary credentials for future use with the CLI in `~/<user>/.aws/credentials`

+To build: `go build` in the project directory

 # Command Overivew
 ```
 aws-mfa-update <options>